 The care plan must include a record of the following information:

-• the long term plan for C’s upbringing (see the section on permanence (under placement) below
+- the long term plan for C’s upbringing (see the section on permanence (under placement) below)

-• the arrangements made by the responsible authority to meet C’s needs in relation to –
+- the arrangements made by the responsible authority to meet C’s needs in relation to -

-• health, (see the section on health below)
+- health, (see the section on health below)

-• education and training, (see our page on Education for Looked After Children
+- education and training, (see our page on Education for looked after children)

-• emotional and behavioural development,
+- emotional and behavioural development,

-• identity, with particular regard to C’s religious persuasion and culture,
+- identity, with particular regard to C’s religious persuasion and culture,

-• family and social relationships, (see our page on Contact with a Child in Care)
+- family and social relationships, (see our page on Contact with a child in care)

-• social presentation, and
+- social presentation, and

-• self-care skills.
+- self-care skills.

-• except in a case where C is in the care of the responsible authority but is not provided with accommodation by them by any of the means specified in section 22C, the placement plan, (see the section on the placement plan below)
+- except in a case where C is in the care of the responsible authority but is not provided with accommodation by them by any of the means specified in Section 22C, the placement plan, (see the section on the placement plan below)

-• the name of the IRO, and
+- the name of the Independent Reviewing Officer, and

-• details of the wishes and feelings of the child, his parents, any person who is not a parent of his but who has parental responsibility for him, and any other person whose wishes and feelings the authority consider to be relevant. (see the section on the duty to consider wishes and feelings below)
+- details of the wishes and feelings of the child, his parents, any person who is not a parent of his but who has parental responsibility for him, and any other person whose wishes and feelings the authority consider to be relevant. (see the section on the duty to consider wishes and feelings below)

 Health